mljs/svm/README.md

 Support Vector Machines in Javascript

-## :warning: This is a simplified implementation of SVM, primarily meant for students to understand the algorithm.
-For real world applications, please check out [libsvm-js](https://github.com/mljs/libsvm).
+## :warning: :warning: This is a simplified implementation of SVM, primarily meant for students to understand the algorithm.
+For real world applications, please check out [libsvm-js](https://github.com/mljs/libsvm) :warning: :warning:

 Implementation of [this simplified Sequential Minimization Optimization algorithm](http://cs229.stanford.edu/materials/smo.pdf)